Understanding Unpermitted Work in Real Estate Sales

 Selling a Houston home with unpermitted renovations requires knowledge of local building codes and regulations.
 The City of Houston has specific permit and inspection requirements, so homeowners should be familiar with these rules before listing their property.

 Unpermitted work can complicate the sale process because potential buyers may be wary of purchasing a home that does not comply with local ordinances.
-To navigate this effectively, homeowners should first determine which renovations do not have proper permits by reviewing city records or consulting with a professional.
+To navigate this effectively, homeowners should first determine which renovations do not have proper permits by reviewing city records or consulting a professional.

 Proactively addressing these issues can prevent closing delays and legal liabilities related to non-compliance in real estate.